Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: RELATED WORK

 \subsection{Traditional Rectilinear PRID}

 Traditional PRID methods for side-mounted rectilinear-lens cameras have been thoroughly researched to date.
-Such methods are usually model-based and rely on hand-crafted features, for example Gaussian descriptors \cite{gaussian_descriptor}, or color information \cite{saliency_color,LF_symmetry}.
+Early methods were model-based and relied on hand-crafted features, for example Gaussian descriptors \cite{gaussian_descriptor}, or color information \cite{saliency_color,LF_symmetry}.
+A detailed review of such approaches can be found in \cite{trad_PRID_review}.

-Today, however, the best-performing methods use deep learning \cite{ResNet,ABD,CTL,VA_ReID,Pyramid,PCB}.
-Recently, several of these methods have been evaluated on a fisheye dataset \cite{FRIDA} with conclusion that their performance drops significantly when applied directly to overhead fisheye images.
-Among these algorithms CTL, based on a triplet loss \cite{CTL}, outperformed other methods.
+As the applications of PRID grew, large datasets were introduced.
+Methods that rely on hand-crafted features were found to be not robust or failed to generalize well to these new datasets.
+At the same time, these datasets enabled researchers to develop sophisticated deep-learning methods that eventually exhibited superior performance compared to classical PRID methods \cite{PRID_overview}.
+This trend is similar to one observed in other computer-vision tasks such as object detection, recognition, and tracking where deep-learning methods tend to outperform model-based approaches.
+Today, the best-performing PRID methods indeed rely on deep learning \cite{ABD,CTL,VA_ReID,Pyramid,PCB}.
+Recently, several of these methods have been evaluated on a fisheye PRID dataset \cite{FRIDA} with the conclusion that their performance drops significantly when applied directly to overhead fisheye images.
+Among these algorithms CTL, based on a triplet loss \cite{CTL}, outperforms other methods.

-Among the datasets developed for traditional PRID perhaps the most frequently-used are: CUHK03 \cite{CUHK03} and Market-1501 \cite{Market-1501}, both recorded by side-mounted rectilinear-lens cameras with no FOV overlap.
+Among the datasets developed for traditional PRID perhaps the most frequently-used are CUHK03 \cite{CUHK03} and Market-1501 \cite{Market-1501}, both recorded by side-mounted rectilinear-lens cameras with no FOV overlap.